HCADatalab/powderkeg/README.md

 ;=> [0 1 2 3 4 5 6 7 8 9]
 ```

-However you may encounter erroneous results with some stateful transducers.
+You may encounter erroneous results with some stateful transducers.
 However if it's from a very narrow class of stateful transducers: stateful transducers which calls the underlying reducing function on completion (eg `partition-by`).
 Furthermore you usually don't want to perform expensive computation (and data transfer) on the driver, so most of the time the only transducers you want to use with `into` is `take`.
 Others tend to be best pushed into the RDD.

 This being said if you really have to use a "flushing" transducer then you to work around the issue by either using `scomp` instead of `comp`
 to create a transducer whose reducing functions states will be correctly passed around cluster nodes.
 Or by using `keg/into` which is really